Chart Color Schemes

 Employment conditions in Whittington face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Conversely, agriculture, forestry, and fishing employ only 0.4% of local workers, significantly lower than Rest of Vic.'s 7.5%.
-The predominantly residential area appears to offer limited local employment opportunities as indicated by the census working population versus resident population count.
-Over a 12-month period, labour force decreased by 1.0% and employment declined by 1.1%, with unemployment remaining essentially unchanged in Whittington.
+However, agriculture, forestry & fishing employs only 0.4% of local workers, below Rest of Vic.'s 7.5%.
+The area offers limited local employment opportunities as indicated by the count of Census working population versus resident population.
+In the 12-month period ending September 2025, labour force decreased by 1.0% and employment declined by 1.1%, resulting in a rise in unemployment rate by 0.1 percentage points.
 This contrasts with Rest of Vic., where employment contracted by 0.7%, labour force fell by 0.6%, and unemployment rose marginally.
-State-level data to November 25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest an expansion of 6.6% over five years and 13.6% over ten years for Whittington, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Whittington's employment should increase by 6.4% over five years and 13.6% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment